Executive Cyber Security Awareness Training Course

 .NET, C# and ASP.NET Security Development

-14 HoursToday, numerous programming languages are available to compile code for the .NET and ASP.NET frameworks.
-While this environment offers robust tools for security development, developers must understand how to apply architecture- and code-level programming techniques to implement the required security functions, prevent vulnerabilities, or limit their exploitation.
+14 HoursToday, numerous programming languages are available for compiling code into the .NET and ASP.NET frameworks.
+While this environment offers robust tools for security development, it is essential for developers to understand how to apply architecture-level and code-level programming techniques.
+Doing so ensures the implementation of desired security features while preventing vulnerabilities or limiting their potential exploitation.

-The goal of this course is to instruct developers, through extensive hands-on exercises, on how to stop untrusted code from performing privileged actions, safeguard resources via strong authentication and authorization, manage remote procedure calls and sessions, introduce alternative implementations for specific functions, and much more.
+This course aims to instruct developers through extensive hands-on exercises on how to prevent untrusted code from executing privileged actions, secure resources via strong authentication and authorization, manage remote procedure calls, handle sessions, and implement diverse functionality patterns.

-The introduction to various vulnerabilities begins by presenting common programming issues encountered when using .NET, while the discussion on ASP.NET vulnerabilities addresses diverse environment settings and their impacts.
-Finally, the topic of ASP.NET-specific vulnerabilities covers not only general web application security challenges but also specialized issues and attack vectors such as attacking ViewState or string termination attacks.
+The introduction to various vulnerabilities begins by highlighting typical programming errors common in .NET development.
+The discussion on ASP.NET vulnerabilities further explores various environment configurations and their impact.
+Finally, the section on ASP.NET-specific issues addresses general web application security challenges as well as specific concerns and attack vectors, such as ViewState attacks and string termination exploits.

 Participants attending this course will